DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 ### Concept Graph

 When making a level, it is important to keep track of all the information / mechanics / features the player needs to know in order to complete the level.

+"***Concepts***" can range from being able to interact with items to using powers to traverse the environment better.

+Some ***concepts*** are dependent on other concepts.

+Making a concept graph makes it very easy to visualize which concepts still need to be taught to the player.